ujji7/eldians/FEATURES.md

     added to the seller's list of games.
   * duplicate unique ids will be ignored.

-If the entire market file does not follow the specified format, aka an empty file, a file with just "$" would lead to the creation of a new, empty Marketplace with auction sale set as false.
+If the entire market file does not follow the specified format, aka an empty file, a file with just "aknda" would lead to the creation of a new, empty Marketplace with auction sale set as false.